Florafelt Pocket Panels Installation Guide

 Florafelt Pocket Panels Irrigation

-The Florafelt Pocket Panel system uses minimal soil so it must be watered very often depending on exposure and types of plants used.
-Water moves through the system so watering more frequently for shorter periods will conserve water.
+The Florafelt Pocket Panel system uses minimal soil, so it must be watered frequently depending on the exposure and types of plants used.
+It’s important to note that because water moves through the system, watering more frequently for shorter periods will conserve water.
+The frequency of watering will vary depending on the situation and type of plants.

 Water Flows Through